- FREE ADMISSION / Suggested donation $3

 August 5; 7-8:30 pm - Love's Labour's Lost

-Get to know Shakespeare through one of his comedies, performed by actors from the Seattle Shakespeare Co. in Wright Park.
+Get to know Shakespeare through one of his comedies, performed by actors from the Seattle Shakespeare Co.'s Wooden O productions in Wright Park.
+Check out the Conservatory table for Shakespeare inspired crafts.
 FREE!

 1-2:30 pm: Local musicians add harmonious ambiance to the Conservatory during this concert series.
 The soaring glass architecture provides resonant acoustics for instruments and vocals of all kinds.
 Musical performances range from classical to folk.